 At Eckley, we make education our priority.
-In addition to providing the children with worthwhile experiences on site, we also want to provide you with a variety of activities to do in the classroom.
+In addition to providing the children with worthwhile experiences on site, we also want to provide you with a variety of activities to do in the classroom and at home.
 We have lesson plans as well as activities and worksheets that one can browse by subject.
 In addition to these education resources, you will find an introductory presentation entitled Student Introduction.

 Below please find the areas in which our program overlaps with the PA Standards of Education:

 8.1.3.
 A. Understanding chronological thinking and distinguish between past, present, and future.

 8.1.3.
 B. Develop an understanding of historical sources.

 8.2.3.
 A. Understand the political and cultural contributions of individuals and groups to Pennsylvania.

 8.2.3.C: Identify and describe how continuity and change have impacted Pennsylvania history (Belief systems and religions, Commerce and industry, Technology, Politics and government, Physical and human geography, Social organizations).

 8.2.3.D: Identify and describe how conflict and cooperation among groups and organizations have impacted the history and development of Pennsylvania (Ethnicity and race, Working conditions, Immigration, Military conflict, Economic stability).

 1.2.5.
 A. Read and understand essential content of informational texts and documents in all academic areas.

 1.3.5.
 F. Read and respond to nonfiction and fiction including poetry and drama.